davidscheutz/swiftui-infinite-navigation/README.md

 ]
 ```

-## Usage
+## Components

-Using InfiniteNavigation is easy and works greate with the Coordinator and other navigation patterns.
+InfiniteNavigation is built of three main components:

 **NavDestination**